 A VoIP phone system allows a business to buy virtual phone numbers of all types including both domestic and international numbers.
 Since it is an internet-based technology VoIP gives total freedom to choose between local, international and toll-free numbers for mobile, landline, and virtual phone systems.

 VoIP phone systems enable business owners, especially call center administrators to track the performance of their VoIP phone system in terms of call duration, quality of service, resolutions provided and so on.
 Advanced analytics also help in optimizing the call menus to deliver an enriched customer service.

 The feature list of a VoIP system does not end with that.
 Check out more VoIP phone system features.

 Benefits for small businesses

-Telephone forms the spine of the communication of any small business.
-A proper telephony system can make a world of a difference for the business to maintain its connection with the external and internal phone network.
+Voice calls form the spine of any business communication, the more for small businesses.
+A VoIP phone system for small business can make a world of a difference for the business to maintain its connection with the external and internal phone network.

 Here are some benefits a VoIP phone system can bring to small businesses:

 VoIP is a lightweight telephony tool that runs on the cloud.
 In fact, as a user you will be seeing any zero phone hardware relating to it.
 That reduce the IT workload to a bare minimum.
 There is no need to buy phone equipment like PBX, circuit switch boxes, telephone handsets, line connections, etc.